ISO/IEC TS 27103

 Communicate among internal and external stakeholders about cybersecurity risk

-Confusingly, the 'framework and programme' also revolves around five 'functions' relating to the incident timescale - basically the NIST-style Cyber Security Framework:
+Confusingly, the 'framework and programme' also revolves around five 'functions' relating to the incident timescale - basically NIST's Cyber Security Framework:

-The 'functions' are further divided into 'categories' and 'subcategories'.
+The 'functions' are further divided into 'categories' and 'subcategories' which are cross-referenced to relevant clauses in ISO27k and other standards.

 Structure

-Annex B: Three principles and ten essentials of the cybersecurity for top management
+Annex B: Three principles of the cybersecurity [plus ten essentials] for top management - an alternative to the NIST CSF approach, cross-referenced to ISO27k standards

 Status

-The current first edition of this standard was published as a Technical Report in 2018 and confirmed unchanged in 2022.
+* This standard was initially published as a Technical Report in 2018 and confirmed unchanged in 2022.

 Commentary